Blood of the Vampire: Production

 The film was inspired by the success of Hammer's The Curse of Frankenstein (1957) and The Horror of Dracula (1958).
 The producers hired Jimmy Sangster, writer of both those movies, to do the screenplay.
 Shooting took four weeks.
-Blood of the Vampire was distributed in the UK by Eros Films and in the USA by Universal International.
+Blood of the Vampire was distributed in the UK by Eros Films and in the US by Universal International.

 Posters for Blood of the Vampire indicate that it was considered an adults-only film in France and the UK at the time of its release.
 French posters note that viewing by people under age 16 was prohibited and UK posters show that the film carried an X Certificate from the British Board of Film Censors, which prohibited the exhibition of the movie to those under 16.
 The X Certificate is indicative of the activities of Eros Film Distributors, which had by then deliberately 'embarked on a new X-certificate path'.
 Tempean Productions 'embraced' not only films designed to get an X cert, but also 'Eros's policy of offering co-feature programmes which could be marketed not only in Britain, but also on the American drive-in circuits'.

 Producing films for drive-in theatres was apparently successful.
-According to a contemporary newspaper advertisement, the Moonlite Drive-In in Smithtown, Pennsylvania, on Wednesday, 3 August 1960 ran a dawn-to-dusk triple feature with Blood of the Vampire as the first movie - nearly two years after its American release - Revenge of Frankenstein (1958) the second and The Beast of Hollow Mountain (1956) the third.
+According to a contemporary newspaper advertisement, the Moonlite Drive-In in Smithtown, Pennsylvania, on Wednesday, 3 August 1960 ran a dawn-to-dusk triple feature with Blood of the Vampire as the first movie – nearly two years after its American release – Revenge of Frankenstein (1958) the second and The Beast of Hollow Mountain (1956) the third.
 As a promotion, attendees whose tickets ended in 13 were treated to 'Dracula's Buffet Luncheon', which consisted of 'Dracula's Blood Cocktail, Deviled Zombie Snacks, Crispy Skull Chips, Devil Fruit, Voodoo Spirits' and a 'Werewolf Tail Sandwich'.

 Blood of the Vampire was released over a considerable amount of time in a number of countries.
-After its London premiere on 26 August 1958, it opened in the USA in October 1958 and was followed by Germany in December 1958, the Netherlands in April 1959, France in April 1960, Japan in July 1960, Spain in 1966 and Sweden in October 1969.
+After its London premiere on 26 August 1958, it opened in the US in October 1958 and was followed by Germany in December 1958, the Netherlands in April 1959, France in April 1960, Japan in July 1960, Spain in 1966 and Sweden in October 1969.
 The film also played in theatres in Belgium, Italy, Greece and Brazil.
 It was re-released theatrically in France in 1986, as well.
 The running time of the film was 84 minutes in the UK and 87 minutes in the USA.

 Curiously, the model village scene for Carlstadt at about 10 minutes into the film uses the same model set (with the Globe theatre) as used for the 1944 film Henry V.